 From time to time, the Company may be subject to legal proceedings and claims arising in the ordinary course of business.
-Management does not believe that the outcome of any of these matters will have a material effect on the Company's consolidated financial position, results of operations or cash flows.
+In the opinion of management, the outcome of these matters would not have a material effect on the Company's consolidated financial position, results of operations or cash flows.